contrailcirrus/pycontrails/CONTRIBUTING.md

 Tutorials should be written as isolated executable [Jupyter Notebooks](https://jupyter.org/).
 The [nbsphinx](https://nbsphinx.readthedocs.io/en/0.9.1/) extension includes notebooks in the static documentation.

+Notebooks will be automatically evaluated during tests.
+To exclude a notebook cell from evaluation during testing or documentation generation, [add the tags](https://jupyterbook.org/en/stable/content/metadata.html#adding-tags-using-notebook-interfaces) `nbval-skip` and `skip-execution` to cell metadata.
+See *[Avoiding output comparison](https://nbval.readthedocs.io/en/latest/index.html#Avoid-output-comparison-for-specific-cells) in the `nbval` documentation for more information.

 #### Literature References

 The documentation uses [sphinxcontrib-bibtex](https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html) to include citations and a bibliography.